-Section 9 would authorize the Division to waive the commercial drivers license knowledge and skills test for certain trained and experienced military drivers, as allowed by the Federal Motor Carrier Safety Administration.
-The applicant would have to certify and provide evidence that he or she meets all qualifications for the waiver.
+Section 9.
+Authorizes the Division to waive the commercial drivers license knowledge and skills test for certain trained and experienced military drivers, as allowed by the Federal Motor Carrier Safety Administration.
+The applicant must certify and provide evidence that he or she meets all qualifications for the waiver.

-Section 10 would authorize the Division to share confidential driver medical records with other state and federal agencies for the purpose of determining the driver's ability to safely operate a commercial motor vehicle or to obtain a commercial drivers license.
+Section 10.
+Authorizes the Division to share confidential driver medical records with other state and federal agencies for the purpose of determining the driver's ability to safely operate a commercial motor vehicle or to obtain a commercial drivers license.